astropy/photutils/docs/photutils/aperture.rst

 Aperture Photometry for Multiple Apertures
 ------------------------------------------

-Currently the `~photometry.Aperture` objects only support single radius apertures.
+Currently the `~photutils.Aperture` objects only support single radius apertures.
 As a workaround one may loop over different apertures.

 Suppose that we wish to use 3 apertures of radius 3, 4, and 5